AmeyChoudhary/Hospital-Database-Management/README.md

 Our project mimics the database of a hospital where we keep a record of each patient, doctor, room, department, etc. of the hospital to ensure its smooth running.
 It has been made as part of project in DNA 2022.

-A video (44.mp4) showcasing the functionalities of the application and its usage on dummy data has also been added into the repository.
-You can view the video at https://iiitaphyd-my.sharepoint.com/:v:/g/personal/amey_choudhary_research_iiit_ac_in/EcqfNK0eld5GsGOqavSDa6wBB6k0DJToGsVdEZs_VIvvhw?e=Pu7WbO or it may be downloaded to view the application.
+A video (Video) showcasing the functionalities of the application and its usage on dummy data has also been added into the repository.
+You can view the video at the link given in the file or you may download the video (44.mp4) to view the application.

 A pdf(phase3.pdf) contains ER model of the database.